filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

 | RemoveVerifier                           | :heavy_multiplication_x: |
 | UniversalReceiverHook                    | :heavy_check_mark:       |

-### Import filecoin.solidity
+### Import filecoin.sol

-The `filecoin.solidity` library is embeddable into your smart contract, which means it does not need be present on chain first.
+The `filecoin.sol` library is embeddable into your smart contract, which means it does not need be present on chain first.
 Instead, you can just import the library and call the available methods.
-The `filecoin.solidity` library can be [added via `npm`](#import-filecoinsolidity-with-npm) or [manually imported](#import-filecoinsolidity-manually) into your contract.
+The `filecoin.sol` library can be [added via `npm`](#import-filecoinsolidity-with-npm) or [manually imported](#import-filecoinsolidity-manually) into your contract.
 The `npm`-based import is simpler, and is recommended.

-#### Import filecoin.solidity with npm
+#### Import filecoin.sol with npm

 1. Install [yarn](https://yarnpkg.com/) if you don't have it installed.

-1. Install `filecoin-solidity`:
+1. Install `filecoin.sol`:

     ```shell
-    yarn add @zondax/filecoin-solidity
+    yarn add @zondax/filecoin.sol
     ```

-#### Import filecoin.solidity manually
+#### Import filecoin.sol manually

 1. Navigate to your smart contract project folder `<my-project>`: